 Easy Instructions for Relocating a Wasp Nest

-In the past two days, I have had to relocate two wasps nests as I worked at preparing my home for the winter.
-Now you may wonder why I bothered relocating them rather than just killing them off.
+I once relocated two wasp nests within two days as I worked at preparing my home for the winter.
+Now, you may wonder why I bothered relocating them rather than just killing them off.
 The answer is that I wildscape my yard and let whatever lives there live there.
-I have known about the wasps all summer.
-They haven't bothered me.
-I don't bother them.
+I had known about the wasps all summer.
+They didn't bother me.
+I didn't bother them.
 But they were in the way of my skirting project, so they had to be moved.

 Here's how I did it.